 Podcast Generator (PG) was originally developed for the academic environment, where teachers often lack the technical skills (or the time) to manage dealing with technicalities (e.g. creation and maintenance of an RSS feed) of publishing a podcast and prefer to focus on producing quality content for their students.

-The original idea of Podcast Generator came from Marco Lazzari, associate professor of computer science at the University of Bergamo (Italy), in December 2005.
+The original idea of PG came from Marco Lazzari, associate professor of computer science at the University of Bergamo (Italy), in December 2005.
 He wanted to distribute podcast lectures to his students.

-Today Podcast generator has been downloaded more than 131k times from Sourceforge servers, it counts several thousands of users and it has been cited in a number of scientific publications and books.
+PG has reached 132k downloads (just) on SourceForge, it counts several thousand active users and it has been cited in a number of scientific publications and books.

 This article first appeared in the SourceForge Official Blog.